-While under Russian control, Jews in the Russian Empire were now all required to settle in Belarus in a region called the "Pale of Settlement" where life was hard and poverty-stricken.
+While under Russian control, Jews in the Russian Empire were now all required to settle in a region called the "Pale of Settlement", which included all of modern-day Belarus, Moldova, and Lithuania, as well as parts of Latvia, western Russia, and Ukraine.
+Life in the Pale of Settlement was hard and poverty-stricken.

 In 1917, during the war, the Bolsheviks overthrew the Russian Provisional Government during the Russian Revolution and Russia withdrew from the war.